-On January 1, 2007, the Company adopted FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-An Interpretation of FASB Statement No. 109" ("FIN 48").
-FIN 48 provides a benefit recognition model with a two-step approach consisting of a "more-likely-than-not" recognition criteria, and a measurement attribute that measures the position as the largest amount of tax benefit that is greater than 50% likely of being realized upon ultimate settlement.
+On January 1, 2007, the Company adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes-An Interpretation of FASB Statement No. 109 ("FIN 48").
+FIN 48 provides a benefit recognition model with a two-step approach consisting of "more-likely-than-not" recognition criteria, and a measurement attribute that measures the position as the largest amount of tax benefit that is greater than 50% likely of being realized upon ultimate settlement.
 FIN 48 also requires the recognition of liabilities created by differences between tax positions taken in a tax return and amounts recognized in the financial statements.
-See Note 11-Income Taxes for disclosure in regard to the impact of the adoption of FIN 48 on the Company's condensed unaudited combined/consolidated financial statements.
+See Note 13-Income Taxes for disclosure in regard to the impact of the adoption of FIN 48 on the Company's unaudited condensed consolidated financial statements.

-Net Income Per Share - Subsequent to the IPO, the Company computes net income per share in accordance with SFAS No. 128, "Earnings Per Share."
-Basic Net Income per Share is computed by dividing income available to common shareholders by the weighted average of common shares outstanding for the period.
-Diluted Net Income per Share reflects the assumed conversion of all dilutive securities.
-See Note 7-Net Income Per Share.
-Prior to the Reorganization, the Company historically operated as a series of related partnerships, limited liability and Subchapter S corporations under the common control of the Founding Members.
-There was no single capital structure upon which to calculate historical earnings per share information.
-Accordingly, earnings per share information has not been presented for the Predecessor Company.
+Net Income Per Share-Subsequent to the IPO, the Company computes net income per share in accordance with SFAS No. 128, Earnings Per Share.
+Basic net income per share is computed by dividing income available to common shareholders by the weighted average of common shares outstanding for the period, including vested RSUs.
+Diluted net income per share reflects the assumed conversion of all dilutive securities, including non-vested restricted stock and RSUs using the treasury stock method.
+See Note 9-Net Loss Per Share.
+Prior to the Reorganization, the Company historically operated as a series of related partnerships, limited liability and Subchapter S corporations under the common control of the Members.
+There was no single capital structure upon which to calculate historical net income per share information.
+Accordingly, net income per share information has not been presented for the Predecessor Company.

-Net Income -As a result of the Company operating as a series of partnerships, limited liability companies and Subchapter S corporations, payment for services rendered by the Members has historically been accounted for as a distribution from Members' capital rather than as compensation and benefits expense.
-As a result, the Company's operating income historically has not reflected payments for services rendered by its Members.
-These compensatory payments that occur after the Company's IPO are included in Employee Compensation and Benefits on the Unaudited Condensed Combined/Consolidated Statements of Income.
+Net Income-As a result of the Company operating as a series of partnerships, limited liability companies and Subchapter S corporations, payment for services rendered by the Members has historically been accounted for as a distribution from Members' capital rather than as compensation and benefits expense prior to the IPO.
+As a result, the Company's net income historically has not reflected payments for services rendered by its Members.
+These compensatory payments that occur after the Company's IPO are included in Employee Compensation and Benefits on the Unaudited Condensed Consolidated Statements of Operations.

-Recent Accounting Pronouncements-
+Note 3-Recent Accounting Pronouncements

-SFAS 157-In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
+SFAS 157-In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
 SFAS 157 is effective in fiscal years beginning after November 15, 2007.
 The Company is currently assessing the impact of adopting SFAS 157 on the Company's financial condition, results of operations and cash flows.